-You can also set bid adjustments for better control over when and where your ad appears.
-Bid adjustments can be set at the campaign level (for mobile devices, times, days, and locations) and can also be used to bid more competitively for specific targeting methods, like placements or interests, in your ad groups.
+You can also set bid adjustments to give you better control over when and where your ad appears.
+Bid adjustments can be set at the campaign level (for mobile devices, times, days and locations), and can also be used to bid more competitively for specific targeting methods (such as placements or interests) in your ad groups.

 When you go to your campaign ad groups, you'll see the "Bidding" drop-down menu above the statistics table on the Display Network tab.
 From this menu, you'll be able to set bid adjustments for one targeting method in your ad group.

-If you can't click the word "auto," that means you've selected "automatic bidding" in your campaign settings.
+If you can't click the word "auto", that means that you've selected "automatic bidding" in your campaign settings.
 Edit your bidding and budget settings to choose your own bids.